Miners' Drilling Contest (1979–80)

 Edition of 30 (regular edition – 5 color)

 Unknown Edition (first state – black and white)

 Print size: 19" x 24"

 Image size: 15" x 20"

-In the early days of gold mining, drilling of the rock for blasting was done by hand.
-Hand-drilling was also a popular Fourth of July contest, with the deepest hole in a set time winning the event.
+In the early days of gold mining in the Juneau area, drilling of the rock for blasting was done by hand, usually by teams of two miners.
+Hand drilling was also a popular Fourth of July contest, with the deepest hole in a set time winning the event.